jeremy-washam/tunetracker/README.md

 ## Lab 5 Attempted Extra Credit
 Both mentioned above: the addition of a new field / display for star ratings, and the added ability to sort the posts by rating.

+## SA 8 Updates

+Adding authentication to the frontend took a lot of work honestly, and I spent more time on this than I did on lab 5.
+In my finished product, I have working routes for signup and signin, both of which are displayed in the navbar (along the link to see all reviews) when a user isn't authenticated.
+Once a user has signed up or signed in, the navbar displays links to create a new post or sign out (again, along with the "all reviews" link).
+While this setup sort of removes the need to make /posts/new re-route to signin if a user isn't authenticated (because they won't see the link), I still implemented that feature, which you can test by typing in the URl.
+Finally, I added a username to new posts when they're created, and each post now displays the username of the person who wrote it in addition to the usual title, content, tags, rating, and cover image.

+## SA 8 Limitations
+* All of the authentication stuff works, but I didn't get a chance to handle errors very gracefully on the frontend.
+For instance, if you try to signin and you enter an emaila that isn't found, nothing happens.
+That's not ideal, and I'm sure I could have figured out how to display a message telling the user that their email wasn't found, but I didn't get around to it.
+* I also didn't get a chance to implement search or comments, either of which would've made the site a lot cooler.